 DOWN TIME IS TIME WELL SPENT

 I’m old school like that.
 I love to have a cookie or a piece of cake – or even a scone! – with a hot tea or coffee when I’m home alone and my chores are all done.
-I’m an early riser, so most of my chores are complete earlier in the day.
+I’m an early riser, so most of my chores are completed earlier in the day.
 So, on a Saturday or Sunday afternoon, it’s nice to sit back with a fresh brew and a sweet treat.
 Quiet and alone times are often ignored, but I think they’re very important and shouldn’t be overlooked.

 I think in a former life, I must have been great friends with royalty – the type of royalty that enjoys an afternoon tea break and soaks up the latest gossip.
 In any case, in the present, I am sipping my coffee, and enjoying my slice of this loaf.